d6y/list-of-tuples/README.md

-# First attempt at constructing an EXP or EXP or EXP.
+# Attempt at constructing an EXP or EXP or EXP.

-A nicer way:

 ```
 val q = messages.filter( m =>